In the city where George Floyd was killed, the mayor struggles to keep his job in a tough reelection race

 “We are unified that the status quo on police and public safety is not acceptable,” Knuth said.

-Frey said he is unconcerned about what some call the “Don’t Rank Frey” movement.
+Frey has been endorsed by other Democratic leaders in the state, including Gov. Tim Walz and Sen. Amy Klobuchar, though they haven’t publicly campaigned with him.
+He said he is unconcerned about what some call the “Don’t Rank Frey” movement.
 He has pointed to his popularity among Black residents on the north side of the city and in the Somali community — two constituencies that have been hit hard by the uptick in violence and where many have been especially skeptical of the effort to replace the police department.

 He has blamed political attacks for his declining approval rating — in a September poll of Minneapolis likely voters, 35 percent of those polled viewed Frey favorably, down 15 points since August 2020.
 And Frey also argues there is a “massive disjoint” between the political commentary on social media and what he sees on the ground.